How to Position Yourself as a Winner and Win in Different Situations

 This study conducted by Edith Filaire and her colleges has demonstrated that winners have personality A. Those displaying Type A behaviour are ambitious, impatient, react to frustration with hostility, and feel pressured for time.

 Their behaviour is motivated by an intense need to maintain personal control over the environment.
 Type B behaviour pattern is defined as the relative absence of pattern A characteristics.

 5. Does Stress Help You?

 It’s normal to get a little bit stressed just before the competition, especially, if it involves exhausting muscular exercise.
-However, in a study conducted by Edith Filaire and her colleges state anxiety level and cognitive anxiety before the competition was significantly higher in participants who lose.
+However, in a study conducted by Edith Filaire and her colleges both state and cognitive anxiety levels before the competition were significantly higher in participants who lost.

-On the other hand, winners tent to calm down after a while.
+On the other hand, winners tend to calm down after a while.
 You need to do the same – calm down.